What We Are Doing

 Protecting Rights Under the Emergency Medical Treatment and Labor Act

 The State of Texas and two medical associations brought suit related to the July 11, 2022 guidance entitled “Reinforcement of EMTALA Obligations specific to Patients who are Pregnant or are Experiencing Pregnancy Loss” that HHS issued shortly after the Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Organization, 142 S. Ct.
 2228 (2022).
-Plaintiffs sought a preliminary injunction, which the court granted on August 23, 2022.
-The United States appealed that decision.
-The court subsequently entered a partial final judgment on December 22, 2022.
-The United States is appealing that decision as well.
+The plaintiffs challenged the guidance, bringing various statutory and constitutional claims.
+The plaintiffs sought a preliminary injunction, which the court granted on August 23, 2022 over the United States’ opposition.
+An amended partial final judgment was issued on January 13, 2023.

 Protecting Access to Reproductive Services